visit-dav/visit/src/doc/tutorials/Data_Analysis.rst

     * Note that VisIt_'s expression system always numbers its array indices starting from zero.

   5. Click *Apply*.
-  6. Now, repeat these steps to define a "Y" expression for the "Y" coordinates.
+  6. Now, repeat these steps to define a "Y" expression for the "Y" coordinates as "Coords[1]".

 9. Finally, we'll define the "distance" expression